CsatiZoltan/t8code-wiki/Configure-Options.md

 `configure --enable-mpi --enable-debug --enable-static --disable-shared CFLAGS="-Wall -O0 -g" CXXFLAGS="-Wall -O0 -g"`

+Note: The debugging mode introduces a lot of safetychecks and drastically reduces the code performance.
+Do not use it for production runs.
+If you want to use a debugger or valgrind, but do not want to perform all additional safetychecks of the debugging mode, use the above configure line without `--enable-debug`.

+For a serial configuration that links against the netcdf library:

+`configure CFLAGS=-O3 CXXFLAGS=-O3 --with-netcdf`

 ### Notes on blas

 t8code automatically links against lapack and blas, but does not use them at the current state.